 In 2020, the COVID-19 virus caused a pandemic, and governments and businesses have taken measures such as travel bans, quarantines, and social distancing to combat the spread of the virus.
 These have disrupted business activity, as well as causing economic slowdown and significant volatility in financial markets.
 The Undertaking's financial and operational performance has been resilient to the pandemic to date.
 This is due to its diversified business which has minimised sales impacts, limited underwriting exposures and a diversified asset portfolio.
 The Undertaking activated its business continuity plan with the majority of staff working from home, where possible.
 Solvency II performance has remained strong during the pandemic.
-The solvency coverage has decreased slightly from 163% in 2019 to 161% in 2020.
+The solvency coverage has increased to 287% in 2021 (2020: 161%; 2019: 163%).